 General Power of Attorney Solicitors in Manchester and London

-General power of Attorney is used in situations where a person choses to give rights to another person to deal with property, or other things, for a certain period of time.
-This is often used when people are going on holiday or moving abroad for a few years.
-Our specialist general power of attorney solicitors can help advice and assist on this type of power of attorney.
+General power of attorney is used in situations where a person chooses to give rights to another person to deal with property, or other things, for a certain period of time.
+This is often used when people are going on holiday or moving abroad for a few years and need someone to handle their property, assets and financial affairs in the meantime.
+Our specialist general power of attorney solicitors can help advise and assist on this type of power of attorney.

-A General power of Attorney can be revoked at any time by completing a deed of revocation or if you lose mental capacity to make your own decisions.
+If you wish to revoke a general power of attorney, you can do so at any time by completing a deed of revocation.
+A general power of attorney would not be valid if you have lost mental capacity to make your own decisions.